IU East ALL INFO

 In our FAQ section on the website, look under the question "What to Bring" and you will find a list of recommended things to bring to camp.
 We also recommend that you bring allergy medicine if needed.

-You will need to provide your bed linens/sleeping bag, pillow & towel for the weekend.
+You will need to provide your bed linens/sleeping bag, pillow & towel for the weekend, unless you requested and paid for Linens.

 If you’re traveling far and not able to pack these things, reach out to the Facebook group to see if any folk have extra to bring for you.

-If you have medication or special food needs that require refrigeration, you will have access to a fridge in the Timber Room, downstairs of the Lake View Center.
+If you have medication or special food needs that require refrigeration, you will have access to a fridge in the Camper Kitchen in the Canteen.

 We’ve found it’s helpful to have 1 or 2 power bars and extension cords in your cabin.